tarwn/lessthandot-hugo/blogs/content/posts/2010-06-11-how-to-clean-a-table-from-badly-named-co.md

 EXEC sp_rename '[dbo].[Test2].[col_3]', 'col3', 'COLUMN'
 GO
 ```
-You can run that SQL and then you can run the same query against the table to see that the columns names don&#8217;t have those unwanted characters anymore
+You can run that SQL and then you can run the same query against the table to see that the columns names don't have those unwanted characters anymore

 sql
 select * from Test2